Kesh-web/Assignment-3-Part-1-NGINX/README.md

 - **`-s` shell:**
   Sets the login shell.
 Using `/usr/sbin/nologin` disables interactive logins for `webgen`, which is ideal for system users.

+>[!IMPORTANT]
-> **Important:** Using these specific options ensures that the `webgen` user is configured securely for non-login tasks.
+> Using these specific options ensures that the `webgen` user is configured securely for non-login tasks.

 ### Creating Subdirectories `/bin` and `/HTML`